mikey-t/swig/docs/SwigSupplementalDocumentation.md

 ## Async vs Sync Functions and Typescript Method Signatures

-You can technically pass non-async functions to `series` and `parallel`, but it's not recommended - it may lead to subtle bugs, so just mark your functions with `async` even if there's nothing async happening.
+You can technically pass non-async functions to `series` and `parallel`, but it's not recommended as it may lead to subtle bugs.
+To avoid issues, mark your functions with `async` even if there's nothing async happening.
 You will also notice that if you're using a typescript swigfile and you have type checking, it will complain about any functions not matching these types (you'll get an error like `Argument of type '() => void' is not assignable to parameter of type 'TaskOrNamedTask'`):

 ```Typescript
 export type Task = () => Promise<any>